keinstein/rtmidi/README.md

 	provides a more reliable port handling for changing environments (See below).

+-   Callbacks are C++ interfaces, now.
+Subclassing them allows to provide type-safe user data and avoids the casts inside the callbacks.

+-   Queue based MIDI input has been defined as a callback class.
+It is provided as a helper class for library users and is usde in RtMidiIn to simulate the old behaviour.

 -   The way MIDI devices are enumerated has changed.
 The old way, using the ordinal number of MIDI devices works only in cases where MIDI devices are not added or removed during the program session.
 When a virtual MIDI port or USB MIDI device is added or removed the ordinal number of each of the other devices may change.

     Suppose your computer has the following list of MIDI devices.
         1. MIDI loopback device